Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

 { }

 By Corollary \ref{C:LieLoopStack}, when $\XX$ is an oriented 2-dimensional Hurewicz stack, the equivariant homology $H_*^{S^1}(\LXX)$ is a graded Lie algebra.
-When $\XX=X$ is an honest surface, it is well-known that the degree $0$ part $H_0^{S^1}(LX)$ is freely generated by the homotopy classes of free loops on $X$, and the Lie bracket is the so-called Goldman bracket.
+When $\XX=X$ is an honest surface, it is well-known that the degree $0$ part $H_0^{S^1}(\Lo X)$ is freely generated by the homotopy classes of free loops on $X$, and the Lie bracket is the famous Goldman bracket (from~\cite{Go}).
 The above relationship between equivariant homology and free loops holds for general stacks as well (see Lemma~\ref{L:surjectionpi1} below).
-In this section, we describe the case were $\XX$ is a reduced (or effective) oriented 2-dimensional orbifold and we call the induced bracket on $H_0^{S^1}(\LXX)$ of an oriented 2-dimensional orbifold the \emph{Goldman bracket} of the orbifold.